The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} F\left(t\right) \coloneqq \int_{a\left(t\right)}^{b\left(t\right)}f\left(x, t\right)dx. \end{align} \]

 The Leibniz rule is a statement about the derivative of $F$.
-To derive this, you first define an auxiliary function
+To derive it, one first defines an auxiliary function

 \[ \begin{align} \newtilde{F}\left(a, b, t\right) \coloneqq \int_{a}^{b}f\left(x, t\right)dx. \end{align} \]